1910 News

 The Dartford Election

 "Polling took place on Wednesday in the Dartford division, the candidates being Mr W Foot Mitchell (Unionist) and Mr J Rowlands (Liberal).
 The weather was most unfavourable, and the Unionists suffered considerably from lack of motor cars and other conveyances.
-Mr Mitchell was the victom of a number of misrepresentations with regard to the wages paid to the native labour in the Far East by the company with which he is connected.
+Mr Mitchell was the victim of a number of misrepresentations with regard to the wages paid to the native labour in the Far East by the company with which he is connected.
 These facts, together with the careful 'nursing' of the constituency by Mr Rowlands since his rejection in January last, were no doubt responsible for the loss of the seat by the Conservative party.
 The result of the poll was as follows:

 Rowlands 9,152